 This exhibition was on display from October 01, 2009 to October 12, 2009.

-There were 10 objects in this exhibition but right now we can only show you 2 of them.
-Some objects may not be viewable because they were on loan; this might be due to issues involving image rights or simply because there is no digitized image for the objects.
+Some objects in this exhibition may not be viewable on the website due to copyright or other usage restrictions, or because there is no digitized image for the object.

 See all the exhibitions.